Can You Paint Composite Decking?

 The first thing to do before you paint composite decking is to clean the area thoroughly.
 This will help your finished product look nice while protecting it from damage.
 Composite decks do not absorb stains very easily.
 The cleaner and drier the deck is before application.
 The better your finished product will look.

-Some composite decking manufacturers actually recommend using a specific type of paint.
+Some composite decking manufacturers recommend using a specific type of paint.
 Your deck needs to be treated with the same care as wood because it is made from the same materials.

 How to clean composite decking

 Do not use any harsh cleaners on your composite decking.
-This includes bleach, vinegar, and any other cleaning agent that could potentially damage your deck.
+This includes bleach, vinegar, and any other cleaning agent that could damage your deck.

 How to paint composite decking